tonimore/docker-events/README.md

 version: "3.8"
 networks:
   wan:
-    # In this example we create IPVLAN L2 network
+    # In this example we create IPVLAN L2 network that connected to eth1 interface
     driver: ipvlan
     driver_opts:
       parent: eth1